Gatot Wilotikto: Journey to North Korea

 Together with Waloejo Sedjati, Gatot received a scholarship offer from the North Korean government to study in North Korea.
 They accepted the offer and departed from Jakarta to Pyongyang on 11 November 1960.
-The journey to Pyongyang took seven days, and they had to transit in Singapore, Yangon, Kunming, and Beijing.
+The journey to Pyongyang took seven days, transiting Singapore, Yangon, Kunming, and Beijing.

 Upon arriving in Beijing, Gatot and Waloejo continued their journey to Pyongyang by train.
 When the train arrived in North Korea, they were given a warm welcome from the Socialist Patriotic Youth League.
 Gatot and Waloejo were accompanied by guides and translators from the youth league on their way to Pyongyang.
 They arrived in Pyongyang on 18 November 1960, and were greeted with military music performed by a marching band.
 The Korean Youth League delegation presented them with red paper flowers and warm clothing bearing an inscription from Marshal Kim Il Sung.
-In addition, it was also the first time Gatot and Waloejo had ever seen snow.
+It was the first time Gatot and Waloejo had seen snow.

 College years in North Korea

 Upon arriving in Pyongyang, Gatot majored in electrical engineering at the Kim Chaek University of Technology.
 During his early college years, he often traveled to Beijing to renew his passport.

-In October 1961, he served as Indonesia’s representative when the Indonesian Cultural Delegation visited Pyongyang.
+In October 1961, he served as Indonesia's representative when the Indonesian Cultural Delegation visited Pyongyang.
 In the same month, he requested the Korean Democratic Youth League to organize a celebration for Youth Pledge Day.
 The request was accepted, and Youth Pledge Day was celebrated in Pyongyang by the Democratic Youth League.
 The event was also attended by delegations of foreign students.

-When Indonesia’s Ambassador-at-large, Supeni Pudjobuntoro, visited Pyongyang to promote GANEFO, Gatot served as her interpreter.
-He also welcomed and shook hands with Soekarno during his visit to Pyongyang in November 1964.
+When Indonesia's Ambassador-at-large, Supeni Pudjobuntoro, visited Pyongyang to promote GANEFO, Gatot served as her interpreter.
+He also welcomed and shook hands with Sukarno during his visit to Pyongyang in November 1964.

-After the 30 September Movement (G30S) incident, Gatot followed Indonesian news through Radio ABC broadcasts.
+After the 30 September Movement (G30S) incident in 1965, Gatot followed Indonesian news through Radio ABC broadcasts.
 Together with Waloejo, he visited Beijing in July or August 1966 to meet with the Central Committee of the PKI in order to obtain more information about the situation in Indonesia and to offer advice to them.
 However, they received bad news from the PKI.

 In 1966, a special research team visited Pyongyang and requested that Indonesian students come to the Indonesian Embassy in Pyongyang to undergo a screening process aimed at knowing their political views.
-Gatot refused the summons from the special research team because he feared he would be arrested during the screening process or upon his return to Indonesia.
+Gatot refused the summons because he feared he would be arrested during the screening process or upon his return to Indonesia.
 As a result, his passport and citizenship were revoked, leaving him stateless and cutting off contact with his family.

 Despite having his Indonesian citizenship and passport revoked, the North Korean government issued Gatot a local identification card and extended his visa.
 He also continued to receive a stipend.
 He successfully graduated from university in April 1967 and later completed his postgraduate and doctoral studies in North Korea.